ResidentMario/gtfs-tripify/README.md

 pip install git+git://github.com/ResidentMario/gtfs-tripify.git@master
 ```

 First we need to prepare our GTFS-Realtime feeds of interest.
-GTFS-Realtime is a highly compressed binary format encoded using a Google data encoding known as Protobuf.
-The easiest way to access the data is to use the default decoder Google has written for us, the [`gtfs_realtime_bindings` package](https://github.com/google/gtfs-realtime-bindings/tree/master/python).
-That's what we do below:
+GTFS-Realtime is a highly compressed binary format encoded using a Google data encoding known as Protobuf

 ```python
 # Load GTFS-Realtime feeds.